WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### What are the fees for the coinjoin?

+Coinjoin fees are composed of coordination fees and mining (network) fees.
-Coinjoining UTXOs with a value above 0.01 BTC costs 0.3% as a coordinator fee + mining fees.
+Coins (UTXOs) with a value above 0.01 BTC pay 0.3% as a coordination fee + mining fees.
-Inputs of 0.01 BTC or below don't pay coordinator fees.
+Coins of 0.01 BTC or below don't pay coordination fees.
-And remixes, even after one transaction, don't pay coordinator fees.
+Remixes, even after one transaction, also don't pay coordination fees.
-Thus, a payment made with coinjoined funds allows the sender and the recipient to remix their coins without paying any coordinator fees.
+Thus, a payment made with coinjoined funds allows the sender and the recipient to remix their coins without paying any coordination fees.
 :::

 :::details